 Despite being unsuitable for dog shows, these dogs usually portray every other desirable German Shepherd characteristic.
-These dogs are not really any lower quality or less acceptable, and may actually be preferred by some owners because their fur is longer and softer to the touch—though definitely not any easier to manage than German Shepherds who have short fur.
+These dogs are not really any lower quality or less acceptable.
+In fact, they may actually be more preferable to some owners because their fur is longer and softer to the touch.
+That said, they are definitely not any easier to manage than German Shepherds who have short fur.

 Long-Coat German Shepherd Genetics

 German Shepherd long hair is caused by a recessive gene that any dog can carry.
 In fact, many breeders might not know that their dogs carry this gene until the puppies are born.
 Both parents will have to carry the gene in order for it to manifest in the puppies, and then, it will only manifest some of the time.

 Two medium or short coat dogs that carry the gene can have a litter with no long-hair German Shepherd puppies, or a litter with two or three.
 It is very rare that the entire littler will have this recessive gene turned on since the breeding dogs will also carry the dominant short hair genes, which when combined, are much more likely to manifest than the recessive short hair trait.

 This gene is in every breeding line in all three of the major countries that breed German Shepherds for show, as pets, or as working dogs.
 While buyers looking for shepherds to show at kennel club shows will not choose long-coat German Shepherd puppies for their needs, many families and trainers will select these dogs because their coats are long, soft, and luxurious.